BarnacleLabs/RAGmatic/packages/ragmatic/README.md

 ### I just updated my worker's code, how can I migrate to it?

-Call `ragmatic.reprocessDocuments(process.env.PG_CONNECTION_STRING!, "tracker_name")` to mark all your existing rows for re-embedding and start your worker with the new code.
+Call `pipeline.reprocessAll()` to mark all your existing rows for re-embedding and start your worker with the new code.

 ### What is HyDE and why should I care?